okfn/opendefinition/od/2.0/pt-br/index.markdown

-The **license** *must* allow the creation of derivatives of the licensed work and allow the distribution of such derivatives under the same terms of the original licensed work.
+The **license** *must* allow the creation of derivatives of the licensed work and allow the distribution of such derivatives under the same terms of the original obra licenciada.

 #### 2.1.4 Separation

-The **license** *must* allow any part of the work to be freely used, distributed, or modified separately from any other part of the work or from any collection of works in which it was originally distributed.
+The **license** *must* allow any part da obra to be freely used, distributed, or modified separately from any other part da obra or from any collection of works in which it was originally distributed.
 All parties who receive any distribution of any part of a work within the terms of the original license should have the same rights as those that are granted in conjunction with the original work.

 #### 2.1.5 Compilation

-The **license** *must* allow the licensed work to be distributed along with other distinct works without placing restrictions on these other works.
+The **license** *must* allow the obra licenciada to be distributed along with other distinct works without placing restrictions on these other works.

 #### 2.1.6 Non-discrimination